In this section you will learn more about useful tips that may help you to get things done quicker.

 Hold the Shift key down while Gig Performer is starting and it will open the Temporary Startup Options dialog:

 This is a one-time menu, and permanent options and preferences will not be changed.
-For example, Gig Performer will not load the previous gig file, even if you have the toggle button "Reload the last gig startup" turned on in the General Options window.
-Visit this blog article to learn more.
+For example, if Load last gig file is turned off, Gig Performer will not load the previous gig file, even if you have the toggle button "Reload the last gig on startup" turned on in the General Options window.
+Visit this blog article to learn more about these options.

 Dragging rackspaces and songs